Starbucks fires organisers as union threat grows

 "This was honestly one of the last things I was expecting today," she told the BBC.
 "We're determined to fight this."

-Starbucks has opposed the unionisation efforts in Tennessee, which it said would make it less able to respond quickly to worker concerns.
+Starbucks has consistently opposed staff efforts to join a union, which it says would make the company less able to respond quickly to worker concerns.

+Last year, the National Labor Relations Board found the company had retaliated illegally against two baristas involved in labour organising in Philadelphia, a decision the firm has appealed.

-The company recently told investors that efforts to keep and train staff were weighing on its bottom line.
+Executives recently told investors that efforts to keep and train staff were weighing on its bottom line.
 It has more than 8,000 company-owned cafes across the US and at one time was known for standing out among retail employers for the benefits it offered.